g0rbe/CEH/15_SQL_Injection.md

 ## Advanced SQL Injection

-- Enumarte the database (Postgre, MySQL, Oracle, ...)
+- Enumerate the database (Postgre, MySQL, Oracle, ...)
 - Identify privilege level of users
 - Passwords and hashes grabbing
 - Transfer database to a remote machine